gowen100/Coursera-JH-R-Week3-Final-Project/README.md

 ### Getting started

   1. Read through the [CodeBook](CodeBook.md) and the [run_analysis.R](run_analysis.R) to understand the steps taken to transform the data from it's original raw state to it's the outputted tidy state

-  2.Download the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and extract.
+  2. Download the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and extract.

   3. Run  `run_analysis.R` to generate the output file.